MicrosoftDocs/customer-insights/ci-docs/journeys/admin-best-practices.md

 ## Customer Insights - Journeys app types

 Customer Insights - Journeys is composed of several components.
 Each Dynamics 365 environment requires a dedicated Customer Insights - Journeys app.

-Here are some of the common pitfalls (from a management perspective) that you might face when working with multiple Customer Insights - Journeys apps/environments:
+Here are some of the common pitfalls (from a management perspective) that you might face when working with multiple Customer Insights - Journeys apps or environments:

 - **Encountering an error about missing components when importing a custom solution build from a source environment containing a Customer Insights - Journeys app to a target environment that does not contain a Customer Insights - Journeys app, such as transitioning from QA to UAT.** In this scenario, you might believe that the source environment Customer Insights - Journeys solution is the cause of the problem.
 You might then try to remove or uninstall the Customer Insights - Journeys app from the source environment.
 Instead, deploy the solution-only Customer Insights - Journeys app on the target environment so that both the source and the target have the same level of solution level metadata.
 - **Not noting that when a Customer Insights - Journeys environment is installed as solution-only, no Customer Insights - Journeys processes (such as customer journey or segmentation) will execute.** The solution-only environment only supports Customer Insights - Journeys entity availability and extensibility.
 If you require marketing process execution, the full Customer Insights - Journeys app should be installed.